 How the rings are organised

 Every class is given a number and every dog entered in that class also has a number, which is all that a judge knows about the dog.
-In order to do his job impartially the judge does not need to know the name of the dog or its owner.
-You, however, may refer to your catalogue and by cross-referencing the number worn by the dog’s handler you can find out who owns the dog, where they live and the dog’s registered name.
+In order to do their job impartially, judge don’t need to know the name of the dog or its owner.
+However, you can cross-reference the number worn by the dog’s handler in your catalogue to find out who owns the dog, where they live and the dog’s registered name.

-The judges are helped with paperwork and administration (but not the judging) by a chief steward, and other stewards who are responsible for collecting the competitors at the beginning of each class, for keeping the ring notice board up to date with details of the class which is being judged, and collecting the results.
+The judges are helped with paperwork and administration (but not the judging) by a chief steward.
+Other stewards are responsible for collecting the competitors at the beginning of each class, keeping the ring notice board up-to-date with details of the class which is being judged, and collecting the results.

-Trophy presentation takes place at the end of the day’s judging (approx 4pm).
+Trophy presentation takes place at the end of the day’s judging (approximately 4pm).

-Finally the winners from each gamekeeper-only class has to be judged again in the Main Ring so that the Best in Gamekeeper Classes may be chosen and the Northesk Memorial Trophy presented.
+Finally, the winners from each gamekeeper-only class has to be judged again in the main ring so that the Best in Gamekeeper Classes may be chosen and presented with the Northesk Memorial Trophy.